openenergymonitor/guide/source/setup/connect.markdown

 WiFi is optional and requires either a RaspberryPi 3 (integrated WiFi) or a USB WiFi dongle ([Edimax EW7811UN](http://shop.openenergymonitor.com/edimax-usb-wifi-adapter-ew-7811un/)).

-*Note: All emonPi's shipped June 2016 onwards will have a Raspberry Pi 3 as standard, emonPi's with a Pi3 can be identified by a plastic end-plate(s).
+*Note: All emonPis shipped June 2016 onwards will have a Raspberry Pi 3 as standard, emonPis with a Pi3 can be identified by a plastic end-plate(s).
 [See blog post](https://blog.openenergymonitor.org/2016/05/emonpi-raspberrypi3/).*

 ![Connect to Wifi](/images/setup/wifi9_0.png)